Siobhan Campbell

-Siobhan Campbell is an Irish poet and critic.
+Siobhan Campbell, born in Dublin in 1962, is an Irish poet and critic.
 She is the author of six poetry collections.
 Campbell has developed creative writing workshops for military veterans as well as story-gathering protocols for work with refugees.
 Her recent research into creative writing as social practice has led her to work with patients in palliative care.
 Educated at University College Dublin and at Lancaster University, Campbell also pursued post-graduate study at NYU and the New School, New York City.
 Campbell is on faculty at The Open University, Dept. of English.